TL;DR

 | Manual research | High (if done well) | Very low | Slow (5-15 min/record) | Time-expensive | High-value accounts only |

-| Single-source API | Medium (70-85%) | Medium (50-70%) | Fast (1-5 sec) | $0.10-0.50/record | Teams with one data vendor |
+| Single-source API | Medium (70-85%) | Medium (50-70%) | Fast (1-5 sec) | $0.10-0.50/record | Teams locked into one vendor |

 | Waterfall enrichment | High (90-98%) | High (85-95%) | Fast (2-30 sec) | $0.15-0.40/record | Accuracy-first teams |